 This national park, home to its namesake the Arenal Volcano, is a picturesque wilderness of a black stone volcano being overtaken by lush green vegetation.

 Emerging from the top of the volcano is a waft of white smoke, bleeding into the clouds above, representative of the fact that this is Costa Rica’s most active volcano.

-Not only known for its volcanic monument, the Arenal Volcano National Park hosts the La Fortuna waterfall and hot springs, which are worth a trek through the jungle for – we promise!
+Not only known for its volcanic monument, but the Arenal Volcano National Park also hosts the La Fortuna waterfall and hot springs, which are worth a trek through the jungle for – we promise!